darkodimov05/devcoops.com/_posts/2021-07-09-how-to-backup-and-restore-postgresql-db.md

 ```

 ## Restoring a PostgreSQL database
-Restoring a database can be done in multiple ways as well, from the cli using `psql`, `pg_restore` utilities, or via GUI using `pgAdmin`.
+Restoring a database can be done in multiple ways as well, from the cli using `psql`, `pg_restore` command utility tools, or via GUI using `pgAdmin`.
 Let's see how can we do it from the command line.
 `pg_restore`:
 ```bash
 pg_restore -h 0.0.0.0 -p 5432 -U <username> -d <db_name> <db_name>.dump